bengjerstad/BibletoOOimpress/README.md

-The goal of this project is to:
+#he goal of this project is to:
 1. find or make an offline version of the ESV bible in a database or json file(based on the needs of other goals)
 2. accept input of book, chapter, verse combinations.
 3. output text that is formated for Open Office Present